 To learn more about the health outcomes of females, see The health of Australia’s females.

-Around 1 in 2 Australian males had 1 or more of the 10 selected chronic conditions in 2017–18
+49% of Australian males have 1 or more of 10 selected chronic conditions, in 2020–21